dmbarbour/glas/docs/GlasDesign.md

 ## Application Models

-We can model various apps with Glas programs by controlling input, output, and effect types.

 ### Language Modules

-Language modules have a module name of form `language-*`.
-The value of a language module should be a record of form `(compile:Program, ...)`.
-Aside from 'compile', the record for a language module may define other ad-hoc properties - documentation, linter, decompiler, language server app, REPL mode, etc..
+Language modules have a module name of form `language-(ext)`, binding to files with extension `.(ext)`.
+The language module shall comile to a record value of form `(compile:Program, ...)`.
+Aside from 'compile', other properties may provide description, documentation, linters, decompiler, code completion support, [language server](https://en.wikipedia.org/wiki/Language_Server_Protocol) support, REPL support, etc..

-The compile program implements a function from source (e.g. file binary) to a compiled value on the stack.
+The compile program must have arity 1--1 and implements a function from source (usually a file binary) to a compiled value on the stack.
 The compile program can also access other module values and generate some log outputs.
 Effects API:

 * **load:ModuleID** - Modules are currently identified by UTF-8 strings such as `"foo"`.
 File extension is elided.
 We search for the named module locally then on `GLAS_PATH`.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..